omni-us/pagexml/py-pagexml/README.md

  - libopencv-highgui2.4
  - libopencv-imgproc2.4
  - libopencv-core2.4
+ - libgdal1i

 ## Installation from wheel binary file

     pip3 install --user pagexml-2017.11.5-cp35-cp35m-linux_x86_64.whl

+## Documentation

+A doxygen+moxygen generated API documentation for the C++ PageXML library can be found at [../doc/PageXML-API.md](../doc/PageXML-API.md).

 ## Usage examples of the module in python